notshanxx/anicard/README.md

 # Anicard

-Create simple cards with anime pictures and information on it.
+Create simple cards with anime cover and information on it.
 <br><br>[Anicard](https://anicard.web.app/)